-Alyssa loves trying out new products and services and sharing her honest opinions with the world.
+Alyssa loves trying out new products and services, sharing her honest opinions with the world.
 She is a budget-conscious wife and mom.

 I don't know about you, but if a random, unknown number pops up on my phone, I dance and sing along to my ringtone while I wait for the call to be transferred to voicemail.
 I am filled with a sense of pride at not being taken for a fool by scam artists.
 However, over the summer, I received a surprise call from my son's teacher.
 The next day, seeing a similar number pop up, I answered, thinking that it was the school again, following up on a few questions I had.
 Well, I was wrong.
 Turns out it was Spectrum calling.